JuniorDevolper12/Travel-Translator/README.md

 # 🌍 Translate & Speak App

-Welcome to the **Translate & Speak App**! 🎉 This app allows you to:
+Welcome to the **Translate & Speak App**! 🎉 This Android app lets you:

 - **Translate text** into any language 🌐
 - **Take speech input** and convert it into text 🎙️